buzzqw/extto/README.md

 Assign a tag to any download (automatically or at the moment you add a magnet/torrent) and EXTTO routes the completed file to the matching folder.
 Series go to `/media/tv`, documentaries to `/media/docs`, comics to `/media/comics` — zero manual sorting.

 ### 💾 RAM Disk Downloads
 Protect your SSD.
 EXTTO downloads small torrents directly to a `tmpfs` RAM disk and moves them to permanent storage only when 100% complete.
 Zero SSD writes during download.
+Capacity is checked atomically — if two torrents are accepted simultaneously, only one gets the RAM slot; the other falls back to disk without races or `tmpfs` overflow.

 ### 🫏 eMule / eD2k Resurrection
 Still hunting that obscure 2003 documentary no one seeds anymore?
 EXTTO integrates with `amuled` and automatically falls back to the eD2k network when torrents fail.
 No other media manager does this.